ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 confluentinc/cp-zookeeper          latest              18b57832a1e2        6 days ago          562MB
 ```

-### On Mac with Docker Edge and Kubernetes
+### On MacOS with Docker Edge and Kubernetes
-This deployment is using the last Docker Edge version and is very efficient to do development.
+This deployment is using the last Docker Edge version which include kubernetes simple cluster.

 The folder scripts/kafka include a set of yaml files to configure zookeeper and kafka:
 ```